LucasDedieu/Denoising-Diffusion-Model-Flower102/README.md

 This repository contains a notebook that implements a simple diffusion model from scratch on Flower102 dataset using PyTorch.
 The goal of this project is to train a Unet model to generate flower images from random noise.

-I was inspired by this video : https://www.youtube.com/watch?v=a4Yfz2FxXiY

 ## Table of Contents

 - [Introduction](#introduction)